 Whether you are buying a home for the first time or you are an experienced homebuyer, you always want to know everything about the property that you are purchasing.
 One of the worst defects that the seller of a home could conceal is the existence of termites.
 Termites can cause severe structural damage to a home and are extremely difficult to remove from a property.
 If you or a family member unknowingly purchased a home that contained termites, you should contact an experienced Baltimore fraudulent termite home inspection lawyer today.

 At Whitney, LLP, our consumer lawyers can help you hold a fraudulent home seller accountable for their actions.
 We understand how frustrating it can be to purchase a home that is defective, and we are here to fight for you.
-To schedule a free legal consultation, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation, call Whitney, LLP at (410) 583-8000, or contact us online.

 What Information Must a Home Seller Disclose in Maryland?